harshitjaitly/aviate_project/README.md

 # Aviate Assignment

-A RESTful API service using Django REST Framework as Backend with Postgres Database and Python=3.7.
+A RESTful API service using Django REST Framework as Backend Database Used : PostgreSQL

 This service has enpoints for :

 * Creating a Profile